 Fast-forward a few years to when I created a baby registry before the birth of my first child—and I found the experience to have a much steeper learning curve.
 Unlike those sheets, it felt like a bad swaddle or bassinet selection would be catastrophic.
 Unsure of what to expect from motherhood or my baby, I leaned heavily on advice from friends who already ventured into parenthood.
 (Starting with their reminders to take deep breaths!)

-Now a mom of three little ones under the age of four, I'm happy to be in a position to pass along some baby registry wisdom.
+Now a mom of three little ones under the age of four, I'm happy to be in a position to pass along some wisdom (and products to go along with it) to help other mamas-to-be crack the code of what to put on a baby registry.

 Go shopping with a veteran parent

 By walking through the aisles together and actually getting to see the products, I was much more confident in my registry selections.
-Thanks to that quick, in-store tutorial from my friend, I understood exactly how to match a perfect infant car seat with an extra base and stroller—which is something I would have been clueless about on my own.
+Thanks to that quick, in-store tutorial from my friend, I understood exactly how to match a perfect infant car seat with a base and stroller—which is something I would have been clueless about on my own.
+(Another great option is signing up with a service like Babylist, so you can add products from any store—even Etsy!)

 Include items at a variety of price points